An egonet-based approach to effective weighted network comparison: Methods

 The computation of the ego-distances defined above requires a sequence of operations of a mixed nature, i.e., the calculation of one or more egonet features for each single node, followed by the calculation of the c.d.f.'s for each graph and finally of their distance.
 A theoretical prediction of the computational requirements is not simple, although the first task (computing egonet features) is certainly dominant for medium to large networks.

-Given a network of $N$ nodes, we can assume that reading the weight $w_{ij}$ of a connection $(i,j)$ takes a fixed time, so computing the weighted degree of a node takes time $O(N)$, which becomes $O(N^2)$ for all nodes.
-For the clustering coefficient (eq. \eqref{eq:wcc}), reading the weights of all connections between neighbors of a node of degree $m_i$ requires $O(m_i^2)$ operations, which is $O(N^2)$ in the worst case and therefore $O(N^3)$ for the entire network.
-Similarly for the egonet persistence (eq. \eqref{eq:p}): for the numerator we need the weights of the $(m_i+1)^2$ possible internal connections to $E_i$, while in the denominator we read the $(m_i+1)N$ possible connections of the nodes of $E_i$ with all the nodes of the network: both terms are $O(N^2)$ in the worst case, which leads to a complexity $O(N^3)$ for all $N$ nodes.
+Consider a network with $N$ nodes.
+The time required to read the weight $w_{ij}$ of a connection $(i,j)$ is constant, meaning that computing the weighted degree of a single node takes $O(N)$ time, and for all nodes, this results in $O(N^2)$ time.
+For calculating the clustering coefficient (eq. \eqref{eq:wcc}), determining the weights of all connections between neighbors of a node with degree $m_i$ requires $O(m_i^2)$ operations.
+In the worst case, this is $O(N^2)$, and for the entire network, the complexity is $O(N^3)$.
+Similarly, for the egonet persistence (eq. \eqref{eq:p}), the numerator involves reading the weights of the $(m_i + 1)^2$ possible internal connections to $E_i$, while the denominator requires reading the $(m_i + 1)N$ connections between the nodes of $E_i$ and all other nodes in the network.
+In the worst case, both terms are $O(N^2)$, resulting in an overall complexity of $O(N^3)$ for the entire network.
 Typical networks are often sparse and therefore quite far from the worst case: we expect lighter computational requirements, but still in the range $O(N^2)$ to $O(N^3)$.
 Indeed, empirical analyzes on the same heterogeneous set of synthetic networks described above obtain a computation time approximately increasing as $t\propto N^\alpha$, with $\alpha$ ranging between $2.32$ and $2.50$ for the distances which uses all the three egonet features (see \textit{Supplementary Information} for details).
 On the other hand, the worst-case computational requirement of the benchmark distances used for comparison varies from $O(LN+N^2\log N)$ for Portrait Divergence on weighted networks\cite{Bagrow2019} (which is $O(N^3)$ in the worst case $L\approx N^2$ and $O(N^2\log N)$ for sparse networks $L\approx N$), to $O(N^3)$ for spectral methods that require the computation of $N$ eigenvalues\cite{Pan1999}.